 - Rent To Own Vehicles

 You see a car you like.
 You visit a dealer and make a deal.
-You’ll need to negotiate on the sale price, work out vehicle options and secure financing through the dealer or a third party lender.
+You’ll need to negotiate on the sale price, work out vehicle options and secure financing through the dealer or a third-party lender.
 Once you’ve signed the deal, you’ve bought the car.
 Now you’re in debt to the loan provider, and you get to make monthly payments until you’ve paid off the loan.
 It’s an entirely serviceable plan, one that most people follow when they buy a car.
 Once the loan is paid off, the car is yours.
-Contrary to most cartoon depictions, it won’t fall apart immediately after the final payment, either.

 Method 2: Lease